 First, measure exactly how much slope your raise has, and then write it down.
 Take measurements of how far it runs before it levels out, then divide the two readings using the equation above to determine the specific percentage of your slope.
 The lower the percentage, the easier it will be to garden on your property.

-If your slope is above 40%, you’ll have substantial problems when you start to gardening.
-It will be hard to run a lawn mower down the slope and you will have difficulties watering, mulching, weeding, triming, and harvesting.
+If your slope is above 40%, you’ll have substantial problems when you start gardening.
+It will be hard to run a lawn mower down the slope and you will have difficulties watering, mulching, weeding, trimming, and harvesting.